Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group: Local embeddings of into Local embeddings of Lp into Sp

-This approximation is two-sided whereas the proof of Lemma~\ref{trprp} uses only a one-sided approximation.
-This subtlety makes a difference if one tries to give a direct proof by complex interpolation, as we shall do now.
+The compression $\phi_\iota$ provides a two-sided approximation of an element $x$, whereas the proof of Theorem~\ref{trprp} uses only a one-sided approximation.
+This subtlety makes a difference in our second way to obtain embeddings, a direct proof by complex interpolation.

-\begin{prp} Let $\Ga$~be a discrete amenable group and let $(\mu_\iota)$~be a \emph{Reiter net of means} for~$\Ga$: \begin{itemize} \item each~$\mu_\iota$ is a positive sequence summing to~1 with finite support~$\Ga_\iota\subseteq\Ga$ and viewed as a diagonal operator from~$\ell^2_{\Ga_\iota}$ to~$\ell^2_\Ga$, so that
+\begin{prp} Let\/ $\Ga$~be a discrete amenable group and let\/ $(\mu_\iota)$~be a \emph{Reiter net of means} for\/~$\Ga$: \begin{itemize} \item each\/~$\mu_\iota$ is a positive sequence summing to\/~1 with finite support\/~$\Ga_\iota\subseteq\Ga$ and viewed as a diagonal operator from\/~$\ell^2_{\Ga_\iota}$ to\/~$\ell^2_\Ga$, so that

-\item the net~$(\mu_\iota)$ satisfies, for each~$\ga\in\Ga$, \emph{Reiter's Property~$P_1$}:
+\item the net\/~$(\mu_\iota)$ satisfies, for each\/~$\ga\in\Ga$, \emph{Reiter's Property~$P_1$}:

-\end{itemize} Let~$x\in\mat_n\otimes\vn=\vn(\tr\otimes\tau)$ and~$p\ge1$.
+\end{itemize} Let\/~$x\in\mat_n\otimes\vn=\vn(\tr\otimes\tau)$ and\/~$p\ge1$.
 Then

 \end{prp}

 \begin{proof} Consider~$x=\sum_{\ga\in\Ga}x_\ga\tens\la_\ga$ with only a finite number of the~$x_\ga\in\mat_n$ nonzero.
 As

 Property~$P_1$ implies \emph{Property~$P_2$}: